 As you have seen in past campaigns, Field Photo Weekend added a new partnership last year with ISeeChange, to help tell stories about the photos you’re taking.
 If you have an interesting observation about the landscape you are photographing ISeeChange would like to hear from you.
 They take observations and questions from citizens about the changes citizens are seeing in the environment and then write stories about the underlying science.
 Plus you can send photos and stories anytime.
 Check it out at ISEECHANGE.ORG

 In a few weeks this weekend's photos will be posted and you'll be able to see your photos and those taken by other volunteers.
 Reference the VIEWING PHOTOS.

 Remember you don't have to email your photos this weekend, just take them, but we do encourage you to email them soon afterward.
-That address again is: firstname.lastname@example.org.
-When uploading your photos please include the words #CoCoRaHSJuly17 in the notes field.
+That address again is: email@example.com.
+When uploading your photos please include the words #CoCoRaHSSep17 in the notes field.

-Thanks in advance for participating during the Fourth of July . . . be careful with those fireworks . . . and thanks for your photos!
+Thanks in advance for participating during our final event of the year . . .
+Thank you very much for your photos!

 The Geo-Referenced Field photos in this Field Photo library come from many people and projects.
 Their contributions make this library possible and grow over time.
 Thanks.